jamesej/lyniconanc/README.md

 ## Setup

+Because .net core 2.0 has breaking changes, the repository contains two branches, `Core1.1` for .net core 1.1, and `master` is now .net 2.0.
+Make sure you check out the right branch.

 Once you have cloned the repository, you will need to get the test site working on your machine.
 Set the connection string in appsettings.json
 ![Appsettings](http://www.lynicon.com/install/ANC17_ConnectionString.jpg)